GoSuda

 Background

-However, if that were the case, one could simply modify the constants directly without the cumbersome process of generation, and I subsequently discovered a method for injecting values at compile time, akin to Rust's include_bytes!
+However, if that were the case, it would be simpler to directly modify the constants rather than undergoing the cumbersome generation process.
+Consequently, I sought a method to inject values at compile time, similar to Rust's include_bytes! macro.

 Compile-Time Variable Injection